-This was the town that I ran into Nicole, after not seeing or talking to her in the year since we’d originally met in Ecuador (It’s a Small World).
+This was the town that I ran into Nicole, after not seeing or talking to her in the year since we’d originally met in Ecuador.
 I liked it so much that I ended up staying here for 3-4 days on two separate occasions, coming back here after doing a brief circuit to Milford and Doubtful Sounds and to Invercargill on the southern edge of the country.
 I didn’t camp there, but there are plenty of great camping spots in the area.
 It was also the two with the great little local movie theater I wrote about a while back (Movie Time in New Zealand).

 Before I left for the first time, I did finally get perfect weather for my first skydive.
 Good stuff.
 Surprisingly a completely different feeling than bungee jumping, which is much more frightening.
 If you are going to do one, go ahead and do both for the comparison.

 In tandem skydiving, you are so far from the ground, you don’t get that feeling you get bungee jumping off a bridge, where you can see the ground that your mind is telling you that you are soon going to hit.
 Plus, in bungee, you are on your own – you have to make the commitment to actually jump.

 It is odd to put your legs out of an open door in an airplane, but once you are there, the pro strapped to your back is getting you out of that plane with no assistance or input from you.

 After that excitement – that same afternoon actually – I stuck my thumb out again and ended up quickly getting a ride from Brit living and working back up in the Nelson area I had visited a few days back.
 I have to say hitchhiking in New Zealand is a lot easier than hitchhiking in most parts of the world.